How To Figure Out Sales Percentage

 Tip 2: Double-Check Your Data

-Garbage in, garbage out.
-Ensure that the data you're using is accurate and reliable.
+Garbage in, garbage out. see to it that the data you're using is accurate and reliable.
 Verify the original sales figures, new sales figures, and any other relevant data points.
 Look for any potential errors or inconsistencies.
 Clean and organize your data before you start calculating sales percentages.
 This might involve removing duplicate entries, correcting typos, and standardizing data formats.
 Accurate data is the foundation of accurate calculations and meaningful insights.

 Tip 3: Use the Right Formula